runsonmypc/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

 I chose the first design because it is a lot more feasible and easy to test, but also because I want to design it such that it has a screen and controls on the opposite side of the sensor (and hidden behind a panel).
 I want the sensor to face the road, but not any of the other parts of the device.
 I want it to be minimally exposed to potential physical damage, so everything but a small opening for the sensor would be hidden inside the box or behind the rear panel.
 The pole component of the design seems like it would get in the way, however, so for my rough prototype I will only create the box with the back panel, which is a more portable and modular design.
+Another reason I chose this prototype is that it could be easily adapted to suit other purposes, since additional components can be installed inside of the box.

 Build a cardbord prototype of your design.